spacetelescope/jwst/docs/jwst/pathloss/description.rst

 The pathloss correction step calculates the correction to apply to spectra when the 1-d extraction is performed.
-The motivation behind the correction is different for NIRSPEC and NIRISS, while that for MIRI has not been implemented in Build 7.3.
-For NIRSPEC, this correction accounts for losses in the optical system due to light being scattered outside the grating, and to light not passing through the aperture, while for NIRISS_SOSS data it corrects for the flux that falls outside the subarray.
+The motivation behind the correction is different for NIRSPEC and NIRISS, while that for MIRI has not been implemented yet.
+For NIRSPEC, this correction accounts for losses in the optical system due to light being scattered outside the grating, and to light not passing through the aperture, while for NIRISS SOSS data it corrects for the flux that falls outside the subarray.

 Background